 The City currently allows residential and mixed-use development (at higher density than solely residential) in commercial zones subject to a conditional use permit.
-Although Zoning code in the RP, C-1, and CW districts allows for these larger densities the General Plan has a max density of 30 units per acre.
-Program P-1, step one, aims to amend the zoning code to be consistent with the general plan.
-Until the RP, C-1, and CW zones are amended to be consistent with the General Plan, the General Plan's max density of 30 units per acre shall be the regulating authority on residential development densities.
+Although the Zoning Code in the RP, C-1, and CW districts allows for these larger densities, the General Plan has a maximum density of 30 units per acre.
+Implementation Program P-1, step one, aims to amend the Zoning Code to be consistent with the General Plan.
+Until the RP, C-1, and CW zones are amended to be consistent with the General Plan, the General Plan's maximum density of 30 units per acre shall be the regulating authority on residential development densities.
 The Sites Inventory reflects the General Plans mid density.
-The City will give concessions to development standards including, but not limited to, lot coverage and density, to ensure they do not constrain the development of housing.
-(See programs P-22 and P-3).
+The City will give concessions to development standards, including but not limited to, lot coverage and density, to ensure they do not constrain the development of housing.
+(See Implementation Programs P-3 and P-22).
 The City's zoning standards are similar to other nearby rural city standards.
-Note that a building height of 35 feet allows a 3-story building and some zones currently allow minor height restriction waivers to promote development.
+Note that a building height of 35 feet allows a three-story building, and some zones currently allow minor height restriction waivers to promote development.

 The City provides all zoning and development standards on its website, Municipal Code library (linked from the City's website), and in person at City Hall.
-The City, residents and visitors, are encouraged to reach out to City staff if they need assistance locating information or processing permits.
+The City residents and visitors, are encouraged to reach out to City staff if they need assistance locating information or processing permits.